FREQUENTLY ASKED QUESTIONS (FAQ)

 • Category 1 – Low Risk

-The magic of the app is the ability for allergy and asthma sufferers to record their flare-ups.
-By leveraging near real-time flare-up tracking and using machine learning we can develop an empirically-derived population-based risk index, and, ultimately a personalized risk index for each patient/consumer based on their individual susceptibility to exposures.
+The magic of the app is the ability for allergy and asthma sufferers to record their symptoms.
+By leveraging near real-time symptom tracking and using machine learning we can develop an empirically-derived population-based risk index, and, ultimately a personalized risk index for each patient/consumer based on their individual susceptibility to exposures.

-DailyBreath refines its original DailyBreath Risk Index by applying all flare-up data to machine learning to develop a population-based DailyBreath Risk Index and, ultimately, once sufficient flare-ups for you have been recorded, into a personalized DailyBreath Risk Index that reflects your individual susceptibility to certain weather and environmental conditions.
-In addition, your flare-ups are shown on your own personal Last 5 Flare-ups Map recording the location of your last 5 Flare-ups so you may know where in your community you experiencing onset symptoms.
+DailyBreath refines its original DailyBreath Risk Index by applying all symptom data to machine learning to develop a population-based DailyBreath Risk Index and, ultimately, once sufficient symptoms for you have been recorded, into your own personalized environmental health risk index (PEHRI), your Perry Score, if you will, that reflects your individual susceptibility to certain weather and environmental conditions.
+In addition, your symptoms are shown on your own personal My Symptoms Map recording the location of your recent symptoms so you may know where in your community you experiencing onset symptoms.

-The aggregate anonymous database of DailyBreath community user’s data may be used to display loci on geographical maps where symptoms or flare-ups occur.
+The aggregate anonymous database of DailyBreath community user’s data may be used to display loci on geographical maps where symptoms occur.
 Allergy symptoms are identified by a green pin, allergic asthma by a purple pin, and asthma by a blue pin.
-This community flare-up map defines those locations in the community where specific patient populations experience symptoms in relation to exposures.
-In the future, you’ll be able to set up alerts that notify you when other users’ close to your geographic location are experiencing flare-ups
+This community symptoms map defines those locations in the community where specific patient populations experience symptoms in relation to exposures.
+In the future, you’ll be able to set up alerts that notify you when other users’ close to your geographic location are experiencing symptoms.

-You must choose to opt-in if you wish to enable the sharing of your flare-up in the DailyBreath Community Flare-Up Map.
+You must choose to opt-in if you wish to enable the sharing of your location within the DailyBreath app.
+This prompt notifies you of how your symptoms will be recorded in the DailyBreath Community Symptoms Map.
 If you don’t, you are welcome to continue you using the application, your flare-ups just won’t be available to the community at large.
-We’ll still record your flare-ups and make the data available to you for your own personal use on the Last 5 Flare-Ups Map.
+We’ll still record your symptoms and make the data available to you for your own personal use on the My Symptoms Map.

 Why should I provide medicine and medication information?
 DailyBreath starts a journey in precision medicine.
 The reason we ask about your medications is we are trying to develop a rich database of anonymized data that correlates symptoms experience in association with weather and environmental conditions with the medications you may be taking.
 We’re documenting how you personally experience symptoms in relation to environmental exposures and if we document your medications, we’ll begin to understand when your medications are most and least effective.
 This can inform future treatment planning.